Introducing data governance and lockdown configuration options

 - Collaborative editing by sending only deltas of changes to other editors.

 Wherever possible we use serverless (AWS Lambda) functionality to reduce the attack surface of the endpoints.

-diagrams.net has server endpoints in two regions: one in the EU (in Frankfurt, Germany), and one in the US (in Northern Virginia).
+diagrams.net has server endpoints in three regions: one in the EU (in Frankfurt, Germany) and one in the US (in Northern Virginia).
 By default, invoking each of the above functions will use the server endpoint that is nearest to the Cloudflare data center that the request entered via.
 That is, geolocation is not performed on your IP address to determine the endpoint.

 However, you can force the endpoint locations, rather than rely on entering the Cloudflare network at the right place.
 Specifying